-Application Deadline: January 31, 2018
+Application Deadline: January 31, 2021

-The GCA Zone VI Fellowship in Urban Forestry
+The Garden Club of America Zone VI Fellowship in Urban Forestry

 To advance the field of urban forestry by encouraging students to study the planning, management, horticulture and ecology of urban forests and the effect of healthy urban forests on people and the environment.